oguru/DnD-AI/Session/5 - Celestial Realm Visit.md

 ### The Divine Conversation

 **Opening from Deity:**
+- Welcome to the celestial realm, mortals.

 - Acknowledgment of their divine spark: *"I see Jizz'rek chose well.
 His essence grows within you."*
 - Explanation of the crisis:
   - *"Fazrahl has done what was thought impossible - slain a god and stolen their essence."*
   - *"The cosmos trembles at this violation.
 The balance is undone."*
   - *"We gods are bound by ancient compacts not to interfere directly."*
   - *"Your existence bridges mortal and divine - a loophole in cosmic law."*
+    - *"Ao the allfather forbids us from direct interference by divine compact."*
+  - *"But you exist in a unique state - part mortal, part divine."*
+  - *"This means you may act where we cannot."*

 **Ao's Absence:**
 The deity explains why the Overgod cannot intervene: